How to Make an Eco-Friendly Dog Toy

 Next, tie one of the pieces across another piece to form a T. Again, it helps to have supervision.

 Tie the third piece at the opposite end.
 If you have more than three pieces, continue to tie them on.
 Any random pattern is great.
-I do find it helpful to double knot the strands, though if they come apart, you can easily retie them.
+I find it helpful to double knot the strands, though if they come apart, you can easily retie them.

 Your supervisor might really, really want the bug before it’s complete…